The Duke Of Wellington

 Text from this original Duke Of Wellington article on Wikipedia.

-Image copyright National Portrait Gallery, London.
+Image from National Portrait Gallery, public domain, via Wikimedia Commons.

 Back to the top of this Scottish Country Dancing Instructions 'The Duke Of Wellington' page